Crisp Victorian Steampunk Ale or Steam Lager

 Chevallier Malt

-Chevallier Heritage Malt was the first ever selected landrace for malting and it’s what our founders Fred and George Smith would have malted back in 1870.
-Chevallier reigned supreme for over 100 years as the dominant barley variety in England from the 1820’s to 1920’s.
-It was propagated all over the world and was being grown in Australia commercially as recently as 1960.
-It formed the backbone of many Victorian ales and in its revived form, we’ve seen it win awards for its depth of flavour.
+Chevallier Heritage Malt was the first ever selected landrace for malting, and it’s what our founders, Fred and George Smith, would have malted back in 1870.
+Chevallier reigned supreme for over 100 years as the dominant barley variety in England from the 1820s to the 1920s.
+It was propagated worldwide and was commercially grown in Australia as recently as 1960.
+It formed the backbone of many Victorian ales, and in its revived form, we’ve seen it win awards for its depth of flavour.

-It has a robust maltiness, like a Maris Otter turned up to eleven, with a rich marmalade character and a long aftertaste.
-In new make spirit for whisky, its malt bursts through.
+It has a robust maltiness, akin to a Maris Otter malt turned up to eleven, with a rich marmalade character and a long-lasting aftertaste.
+In a new make spirit for whisky, its malt bursts through.

 Light Crystal Malt

-To make Light Crystal we increase the temperature further and the endosperm darkens and flavours develop further.
+To make Light Crystal, we increase the temperature further, and the endosperm darkens, allowing flavors to develop further.
 Think of Crystal Malts like you would make caramel at home.
-With Light Crystal the crystalised sugars present imparts an intense caramel flavour.
-Light Crystal will also impart a reddish hue to the beer and it works very well in Bitters and Ruby beers.
+With Light Crystal, the crystallized sugars present impart an intense caramel flavour.
+Light Crystal will also impart a reddish hue to the beer, and it works very well in Bitters and Ruby beers.

 The number after the word Crystal refers to the EBC colour of the malt if you mashed at 100% of the grain bill.
 To get a rough conversion to Lovibond, just divide by two.

-Another step up in colour into the chocolate range, so called because of the flavour it produces in the final beer, not due to the presence of actual chocolate.
+Another step up in color in the chocolate range, so called because of the flavor it produces in the final beer, not due to the presence of actual chocolate.

-Low Colour Chocolate Malt imparts a delicate chocolate aroma and taste much like a mellow cold brew coffee.
+Low Color Chocolate Malt imparts a delicate chocolate aroma and taste much like a mellow cold brew coffee.
 This malt type lacks the astringency of the more darkly roasted malts.

 More Recipes